 Ports, airports, stations and motorways are open and operational.
 Check the status of your flight on the flight company’s website.

-Travellers can enter Italy and Tuscany from abroad, with the exception of countries that have special measures in force.
-For more information, please check out the website of the Ministry of Foreign Affairs and International Cooperation.
+Travellers can enter Italy and Tuscany from abroad, with the exception of countries that have special measures and restrictions in force.
+Check the applicable provisions based on your country of origin on the Italian Ministry of Foreign Affairs and International Cooperation website and the Italian Ministry of Health website.

 Special measures are in place on public transport to guarantee social distancing and intensified cleaning.